h3xduck/TripleCross/README.md

 <img src="docs/images/packet_examples_hive_srcport.png" float="left">

 ### Backdoor pseudo-shells
-The client can establish rootkit pseudo-shells, a special rootkit-to-rootkit client connections which simulate a shell program, enabling the attacker to execute Linux commands remotely and get the results as if it was executing them directly in the infected machine.
+The client can establish rootkit pseudo-shells, a special rootkit-to-rootkit client connection which simulates a shell program, enabling the attacker to execute Linux commands remotely and get the results as if it was executing them directly in the infected machine.
+Multiple pseudo-shells are incorporated in our rootkit:

 #### Plaintext pseudo-shell
 This shell is generated after a successful run of the execution hijacking module, which will execute a malicious file that establishes a connection with the rootkit client as follows: